Alaska FAQs – Frequently Asked Questions

 $40 per person will be set aside by Thirst Missions toward construction costs.
 Your missions consultant will give you some project and cost options—if you want to stay within the funds set aside you can, or if you’d like to do a larger project you can donate extra.
 All the money for supplies will be used to purchase materials which will be onsite when the group arrives.

-The only things you’ll need money for are souvenirs, church offerings, extra snacks, and money for meals at the airport.
-If you wish to do a glacier cruise, there is an extra cost of around $75-$150 per person (depending on the cruise chosen) to cover the ticket.
+Besides your trip cost, the only things you’ll need money for are souvenirs, church offerings, extra snacks, and money for meals at the airport.

 The food provided will, for the most part, be food Americans and Canadians are quite familiar with.
 We’ll have healthy breakfasts provided in the guest house, lunch most days will be a bagged lunch on the go, and dinners will be hearty meals served at the guest house, at the church, or at a local restaurant.